p2arthur/peer_review_challenge/README.md

   - Built `weDev`, a no-code DAO launchpad using AlgoKit 3.0
   - Collaborated with Algorand Foundation team members and senior ecosystem developers
 - Regularly work on **LangChain AI integrations**, combining Web3 data with intelligent agents.
+- Deeply connected with the ecosystem and passionate about making Web3 tools more accessible and developer-friendly.

 ---